 Protothecal mastitis in dairy cattle is often chronic and asymptomatic with increased SCCs, although sporadic severe infections occur.
-Although some infections may spontaneously resolve, longterm carriage with intermittent shedding is common.
+Infections may spontaneously resolve, but longterm carriage with intermittent shedding is common.
 After initially causing clinical mastitis, infections may be undetectable by culture of milk for several months, only to recur during the subsequent lactation, particularly soon after calving.
 Therapeutic interventions are unrewarding.
 Thus, dairy producers have limited ability to predict the progression or affect the outcome of protothecal mastitis and are constrained to management options similar to those used to manage chronic mastitis caused by other pathogens.
-Therefore, the primary management focus is prevention rather than mitigation of infections.
-To reduce pathogen exposure to other noninfected cows in the herd, chronic mastitic cows are often culled.
+Therefore, prevention is the primary focus rather than mitigation of infections.
+To reduce pathogen exposure to other noninfected cows in the herd, chronic mastitis cows are often culled.

 The primary causative agent of protothecal mastitis in cattle has been identified as P zopfii.
 Other reports have challenged the absolute exclusivity of P zopfii as the etiologic agent of protothecal mastitis, but on a practical basis, cows identified as having mastitis caused by Prototheca sp are managed in similar fashion, regardless of species or genotype.
 Often, Prototheca are misidentified on routine milk culture, and either selective media, or the use of a gram stain to identify large organisms (relative to typical bacteria), should be used.